-Contingent on overall drilling activity levels, Management expects the demand for the Corporation's drilling fluid services to continue to grow steadily over time as Operators continue to explore for and develop new resource plays with horizontal drilling (especially those targeting oil and natural gas liquids), thereby utilizing more complex drilling fluids.
-As Operators continue to explore and develop new resource plays, innovation will be a key element to growth in the drilling fluids business as each new resource play requires new drilling fluid systems to be developed that perform in the specific reservoir characteristics.
+Contingent on overall drilling activity levels, Management expects the demand for the Corporation's drilling and completion fluid services to continue to grow steadily over time as Operators continue to develop the oilsands or explore for and develop new resource plays with horizontal drilling, and in doing so utilize more complex drilling and completion fluids.
+As Operators continue to explore and develop new resource plays, innovation will be a key element to growth in the drilling and completion fluids business as each new resource play requires new drilling fluid systems to be developed that perform in the specific reservoir characteristics.